Microcanonical Phase Space and Entropy in Curved Spacetime: Constant energy hypersurface: a covariant description

 \section{Constant energy hypersurface: a covariant description}

 Let $\{x^i| i=0,1,2,3\}$ be a coordinate chart on the region of interest of some arbitrary spacetime (we are allowing coordinate singularities for this chart). $\{x^\alpha| \alpha=1,2,3\}$ are then a chart on each $x^0 = \text{constant}$ submanifolds.
-Also, we assume that our spacetime has a Killing vector field $\xi^i$ which is timelike at the "nice regions of spacetime" (by ``nice" we refer to regions such as exterior of event horizon of a black hole, interior of cosmological horizon of de Sitter, etc.). \\\\ Suppose we have a container with $N$ free particles in this spacetime.
+For the discussion below, we assume that our spacetime has a timelike Killing vector field $\xi^i$ and assume no curvature singularities.
+Good examples would be the exterior of event horizon of a stationary black hole, interior of the cosmological horizon of de Sitter, etc. In Sec-(\ref{Sec4}), we would extend the results to regions of generic curved spacetimes using the notion of approximate Killing vector fields. \\\\ Suppose we have a container with $N$ free particles in this spacetime.
 Let $p_{(a)}^i$ be the momentum vector field defined on the world line of the $a$-th particle.
 The conserved Hamiltonian (Killing energy) of the system is given by\footnote{We assume $H>0$ always.} :

 Now note that defining energy of a particle (or a particle system) in general curved spacetime is non-trivial and highly observer-dependent.
 In fact if a particle is moving along its spacetime trajectory with momentum $p_i$, then the energy of the particle as measured by an observer with 4-velocity $u^i$ at the location of the particle is given by: